jakop345/cloudron-box/docs/references/usermanual.md

 <img src="/docs/img/app_install.png" class="shadow">

 The `Location` field is the subdomain in which your app will be installed.
-For example, use the `mail` location to access your web mail client or the `blog` location to access your Wordpress blog.
+For example, if you use the `mail` location for your web mail client, then it will be accessible at `mail.<domain>`.

-Tip: You can access the apps directly on your browser using `blog.<mydomain>`.
+Tip: You can access the apps directly on your browser using `mail.<domain>`.
 You don't have to visit the Cloudron administration panel.

 `Access control` specifies who can access this app.